Request for Interest: Historic Southwest Museum Campus and the Casa de Adobe

 Potential owners/operator(s) will need to demonstrate their qualifications, management and financial capacity, and the community benefits of their ideas.
 Successful concepts will likely include a combination of uses, including public/educational programming and revenue-generating activities.
 As part of the site’s future, the Autry is interested in partnering with new owner/operator(s) on programming that is inspired by and draws on the content of the historic Southwest Museum collections.

-See the FAQ page for frequently asked questions about the sites as well as the application process.
+See the FAQ page for frequently asked questions about the sites.

 Please send other questions or comments to SouthwestRFI@theAutry.org